Naresh-doniparti/Simple-CI/README.md

 Simple CI Pipleline with GIT, GITHUB and Jenkins

-A simple pipeline which fetches
+Jenkinsfile - A simple pipeline which pulls the latest code from the GIT
+              with maven CLI, it executes tests and package the application into a .jar file

 Challenges faced:
 Jenkins build is failing while running the maven command due to missing execution priviliges on the file.
 Used the below command to solve it